Trans Iowa: Frequently Asked Questions

 What Kind Of Bikes Do They Use?
 While I’ve seen everything from beater Motobecanes with PowerTap wheels to stripped down fixed gear bikes, the typical rider uses a cyclo-cross bike that accepts bigger, 35-45mm tires, or you’ll see a smattering of 29 inch mountain bikes.
 I’ve seen bagged touring bikes, 26 inch full suspension bikes, and many will even attempt Trans Iowa on single speed bikes every year.
 There are usually a few odd ball bikes every year.

 Where Do The Riders Come From Who Ride In Trans Iowa?
 We’ve had riders from about every state in the Union and some from Canada.
-We even had two guys come and ride T.I.V9 from the U.K. Most come from the Mid-West though.
+We even had two guys come and ride T.I.V9 from the U.K. On V10 we had two guys from Germany, two guys from Canada, and one fellow from the U.K. Most come from the Mid-West though.

 How Many Riders Do You Get Every Year?
-It has varied from just under 50 to a record 91 who took the start for T.I.V9.
+It has varied from just under 50 to a record 106 who took the start for T.I.V10.

 Why Don’t You Charge To Enter Trans Iowa?
 Short answer: Trans Iowa does not take any entry fee since T.I. does not provide any service to the riders.
 Long Answer: Insurance rates for two day events are astronomical, and I don’t like expensive entry fees.
 I put on Trans Iowa because I have fun doing it.
 When it ceases to be any fun, I’ll quit.
 Riders come for the challenge that the route and timing present.
 If they can not deal with self reliance, self support, and responsibility for themselves, they should not ride in Trans Iowa.
 It’s a different philosophy from most events.
 I can’t put a price tag on it.
 The only people making any money off Trans Iowa are the motels and convenience stores on the route.
 I lose money putting it on.
 A lot of money.